uom-daris/send_to_daris/README.md

          </a>
          {% endif %}
          ```
-6. Restart MyTardis web server and celeryd
+6. Restart MyTardis web server and celeryd.
+Login to MyTardis, in Experiment view or Dataset view, you should see **'Send to DaRIS...** button.

+## Configuration
+1. Add DaRIS servers.
+2. Add DaRIS projects.